 We will be keeping all rabbit supplies in a separate area from other supplies, to prevent potential contamination.

 Bonded rabbits will only be adopted into homes that are rabbit-free.
 Rabbit Critter Courtships will be limited to households with fully vaccinated rabbits only.
 Now that the vaccine is available, all of our rabbits will be vaccinated for RHDV2 until further notice.

-No unvaccinated rabbits will be allowed at any events, with the exception of our Nail Trim Clinics.
+Rabbits who are not up to date on their yearly RHDV vaccine not be allowed at any events.
 Please view our Nail Trim Clinic page for more information.
-If you arrive at a non-Nail Trim Clinic event with a rabbit, you will be asked to leave for the safety of your pet and others.
+If you arrive at an event with a rabbit without proof of up-to-date yearly RHDV vaccine, you will be asked to leave for the safety of your pet and others.

 In the event a rabbit needs to be transported by a member of the team, the volunteers are to wear gloves when handling, do not accept any used supplies, and practice proper sanitation per the USDA cleaning guidelines, especially if transporting using a MNPPR carrier.
 Drivers who have personal pet rabbits will not be permitted to transport rabbits or rabbit supplies until further notice.

 Due to the dangers of this virus, we are unable to accept any used rabbit supplies until further notice.
 If you want to donate supplies, please check out our Amazon Wishlists.
 You can purchase items from one of our wishlists and it will be mailed directly to us.

 Below are some excellent resources with lots of information.
 If you have more questions about this illness, please reach out to your veterinarian.